 This depends on several factors, including the location of the cemetery, the specific location chosen and the type of memorial itself.
 Our customer care team can help you with exploring a cemetery and burial, cremation or crypt option that is most suited to your preferences and budget.

-Previously cremation memorials had been sold with varying tenure however all cremation memorials managed by SMCT are now sold in perpetuity (for all time).
+Previously cremation memorials had been sold with varying tenure however all cremation memorials managed by SMCT is now sold in perpetuity (for all time).

 If you would like more information on a specific cremation memorial, please contact our team who can assist with your enquiry.